tiniuclx/iotivity-lite/port/esp32/README.md

 - Note: When in monitor mode, you can use Ctrl + ] to break out (like Ctrl + C).

 ## Known issues

-- after own and onboard lot's of the heap is consumed (just 50KB are free).
-When the device was rebooted 130KB are free
+- after OCF ownership transfer and cloud onboard, only 50KB of heap is available; rebooting gives 130KB
-- partition nvs must be resize (extended) because storage store data to nvs
+- partition nvs must be resized (extended) because the storage store the data to the nvs
-- when cloud is enabled OC_DYNAMIC_ALLOCATION must be set because OC_COLLECTIONS is not supported without OC_DYNAMIC_ALLOCATION
+- when built with CLOUD=1, OC_DYNAMIC_ALLOCATION must be set as as well as OC_COLLECTIONS requires it
-- max_app_data_size must be set to 6+KB(otherwise credentials are not stored to the storage) and less then 8KB(otherwise esp aborts - heap is exhausted during own and onboard)
+- max_app_data_size must be set to 6+KB otherwise credentials are not stored to the storage
+- max_app_data_Size must be less then 8KB otherwise heap is exhausted during own and onboard
 - compiler performance optimalization(-O2) must be set otherwise heap is exhausted during own and onboard
-- set CONFIG_MBEDTLS_SSL_IN_CONTENT_LEN to same same size as max_app_data_size because we want to avoid exhaust heap and more is not used
+- to avoid exhausted heap, set CONFIG_MBEDTLS_SSL_IN_CONTENT_LEN to same same size as max_app_data_size

 ## Performance over heap memory